 a.
-Submission of Request Form for Master Thesis Progress
+Submission of Request Form for Master Thesis Progress Examination b.
+Appointment of Master Thesis Progress Examination Committee

-Examination

 Prior to the progress examination, a student must submit the request form for Master Thesis Progress Examination form to the TGGS through the main advisor and the Head of Department.